 The Series A1 Preferred Stock ranks on parity with the Series A Preferred Stock and the Series D Preferred Stock, which rank on parity with each other.
 The Series A1 Preferred Stock, as well as the Series A Preferred Stock and Series D Preferred Stock, ranks senior to the Common Stock with respect to payment of dividends.
-With respect to distribution of amounts upon liquidation, dissolution or winding-up, the Series A1 Preferred Stock, as well as the Series A Preferred Stock and Series D Preferred Stock rank on parity with each other, and otherwise rank senior to the Common Stock.
+With respect to distribution of amounts upon liquidation, dissolution or winding-up, the Series A1 Preferred Stock, as well as the Series A Preferred Stock and other, and otherwise rank senior to the Common Stock.